Fine-Grained Face Swapping via Regional GAN Inversion: Methodology

 \subsection{Training Objective}

 During training, we only utilize the reconstruction as the proxy task and \textit{do not} need to swap paired faces like the most existing face swapping methods, which makes our method more efficient and easier to train.
 Once the training is finished, the texture encoder $F_{\phi}$ can be used to produce per-region texture codes of any input face.
 One can easily achieve face swapping in the $\mathcal{W}^{r+}$ latent space as described in \cref{sec:swappingFace}.
-We adopt the commonly used loss functions in the GAN inversion literature, please refer to our supplementary material for the details.
+We adopt the commonly used loss functions in the GAN inversion literature, which are described in our Supp. in detail.